 So rather than having a ratio dial like on most stock compressors which come with DAWs, you have locked in 4, 8, 12, and 20 ratio options.

-I typically go with either the 4 or the 8 ratio.
-If the vocal is more dynamic or the genre is such where there’s a greater emphasis on the vocals (like pop), I’ll go for the 8.
-If I’m compressing a gentler signal or a vocal in a sparser mix and I really want transparent (undetectable) compression, I’ll go with 4:1.
+While I typically go with 8:1, if I’m compressing a gentler signal or a vocal in a sparser mix and I really want transparent (undetectable) compression, I might go with 4:1.

 Attack